 For example, knowing your monthly savings rate is more important, since that will actually impact your long-term quality of life.
 Don’t have and use a monthly budget or spending plan?
 You need one before you start to worry about your credit score.

 Ultimately, 35% of your credit score is determined by your payment history, and having a budget is your first line of defense to ensure that you’ll always have enough to make on-time payments.

 However, this also doesn’t mean that your credit doesn’t matter and that you should ignore it.

 In order to get what is considered an excellent credit score, you need to understand how credit scores are calculated.
-We have a thorough article that covers everything you’ll need to know about how credit scores are calculated.

 The main factors that are taken into account to calculate a credit score are below: